xpresserjs/documentation/readme.md

     details: Xpresser gives you the best enviroment to structure your apps just the way you want and also extend your apps using plugins.

   - title: Smart Named Routes.
     details: "You must agree that named routes is a must when building large apps and xpresser makes routing and naming very easy.
-You write less and todo more."
+You write less and do more."

   - title: Supports your favorite database.
-    details: "Using knexjs, xpresser is able to support: Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle, and Amazon Redshift"
+    details: "Using KnexJs, xpresser is able to support: Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle, and Amazon Redshift"

   - title: Cli Support.
     details: "Xjs cli provides great commands to genarate Controllers, middlewares, views e.t.c"